By CoinWeek News Staff …..

 One of the most influential figures in the collectibles publishing industry, Chester “Chet” Krause passed away on Saturday from congestive heart failure.
 He was 92 years old.

 Krause was born in Helvetia, Wisconsin on December 16, 1923.
 He grew up on a modest family farm, the youngest of six children.
 His father worked the land and applied his skills as a mason.
 Born into a patriotic midwestern family, the Krause boys lived by their father’s example.
-All three served in United States armed forces during World War II.
+All three served in the United States armed forces during World War II.

-Chet’s was especially close with to his oldest brother Carlton, who served with Company C, 11th Infantry in the Pacific.
+Chet was especially close to his oldest brother Carlton, who served with Company C, 11th Infantry in the Pacific.
 Even though Chet served half a world away as a mechanic in Patton’s third army, he and Carlton would exchange hundreds of pages of letters with each other during the war.
 These letters are preserved in the permanent collection at the Wisconsin Veterans Museum in Madison.

 While serving under general George S. Patton, Chet Krause was among the first American soldiers to see the horrors of the Buchenwald concentration camp after its liberation (source: PDF).

 Chet’s service in wartime undoubtedly led to a lifelong interest in military vehicles, building quite the collection of them over the years.
 He also purchased and published Military Vehicles Magazine.